JessyTsu1/pandomi_devops/README.md

-# pandomi_devops
+# Pandomi Dev-Ops
+## Introduction
-created to improve the dev-ops of pandomi.
+This repo is created to improve the dev-ops of Pandomi.